toncenter/ton-http-api/README.md

 ## Building and running

-There are three ways to run HTTP API:
+There are two ways to run HTTP API:
 - __Native__: HTTP API works on following platforms: Ubuntu Linux (x86_64, arm64), MacOSX (Intel x86_64, Apple M1 arm64) and Windows (x86_64).
 - __Docker Compose__: should work on any x86_64 and arm64 OS with Docker available.
-- __Docker Swarm__: should also work on any x86_64 and arm64 machine with Docker Swarm.

 Recommended hardware:
 - HTTP API only: 1 vCPU, 2 GB RAM.